 The Quaker testimonies and values are at the core of all aspects of our school life and influence program, curriculum, and the school’s culture and ethos.

-FSM’s Quaker studies curriculum incorporates the Quaker testimonies of peace, simplicity, justice, integrity, and community, and our practice of meeting for worship, into the whole K-8 experience in order to support the school’s mission of attending to the formation of the spiritual as well as the academic life of its students.
+FSMN’s Quaker studies curriculum incorporates the Quaker testimonies of peace, simplicity, justice, integrity, and community, and our practice of meeting for worship, into the whole K-8 experience in order to support the school’s mission of attending to the formation of the spiritual as well as the academic life of its students.

 Spiritual development practices reflect how collective actions affirm and demonstrate our identity as a Quaker school.
-Students will experience their time at FSM in a setting where academic work, spiritual reflection, artistic expression, physical development, and all aspects of school life are strongly influenced by the school’s Quaker identity.
+Students will experience their time at FSMN in a setting where academic work, spiritual reflection, artistic expression, physical development, and all aspects of school life are strongly influenced by the school’s Quaker identity.
 A central and consistent element of this identity is the practice of silence both in the classrooms and in weekly meeting for worship.

 While there are many aspects of spiritual life that cannot be defined as particular activities, there are several specific strategies that help us live our mission as a Quaker school.